freight-trust/spool2/README.md

 Token holders control the contract via a mechanism that allows for voting on the operator of the contract who may start and stop the `round` and change the fee percent.
 This is a _planned_ feature, and would correspond to a switch to a `floating exchange rate` for \$EDI, as related to [PEM rfc/issues/5](https://github.com/freight-chain/rfc/issues/5).

 > Note: Governance tokens are not tradeable, nor transferable.
 The only way you can get governance tokens would be through \$EDI.
-There is immediate implementation planned for governance decentralization until this implementation has proven to be a robust one.
+There is no immediate implementation planned for governance decentralization until this implementation has proven to be a robust one.

 ##### Stability Fund